mikkimat81539/Hang-Man/README.md

-Create a basic Hangman game in pygame
+Created a basic Hangman game in pygame